dplassgit/d2lang/docs/overview.md

 index('hi', ['a', 'b', 'c'])
 ```

-#### `MAIN`

-The procedure `MAIN` is optional and if included, must be the last statement
-in a D2 file.
-Whether `MAIN` is included or not, statements outside of procedures
-are executed top-to-bottom.

 #### Command line arguments

 Command-line arguments are provided in the built-in `ARGS` array (a 1-dimensional